FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/air_installation.md

 [group0]: /> exit
 ```

-At this point, we have completed the first FISCO-Building the BCOS chain, configuring and using the console, and deploying and invoking the first contract。关于**Pro version FISCO BCOS build, configuration and use please refer to [here](../tutorial/pro/index.md)。**
+At this point, we have completed the construction of the first FISCO-BCOS chain, the configuration and use of the console, and the deployment and invocation of the first contract。关于**Pro version FISCO BCOS build, configuration and use please refer to [here](../tutorial/pro/index.md)。**